First Observations of Solar Halo Gamma Rays Over a Full Solar Cycle: High-Statistics Modeling

 Throughout the paper we employ a ``low background" model, which cuts approximately 81\% of the total solar exposure from our study.
 In principle, such a cut should be unnecessary because our ``on/off" model should exactly calculate (to the level of statistical noise) the astrophysical $\gamma$-ray flux due to non-solar effects.
 This method has been utilized in Refs.~\cite{Linden:2020lvz, Leane:2021tjj} and has demonstrated significant robustness.

 In Figures~\ref{fig:app:highstatisticscompare}, we show the resulting solar halo ICS flux in our optimal angular and energy cuts, identical to the result shown in Figure~\ref{fig:main}.
 In general, we find a very close match between the luminosity of the solar halo between our models.
-However, in the top panel we observe a significant bump in the energy range between 1--3~GeV in our ``high-statistics map", which disappears in the ``low-background map".
+However, in the top panel we observe a significant bump in the energy range between 1 and 3~GeV in our ``high-statistics map", which disappears in the ``low-background map".
 Focusing on this energy range (bottom), we see that this bump is most notably within $\sim$20~degrees of the solar position, and decreases at larger distances from the Sun.
 This indicates that it is not a simple mismodeling of the astrophysical background -- which would have a similar surface brightness throughout our ROI.

-The odd 1--3~GeV spectral feature echoes the findings of Ref.~\cite{Tang:2018wqp}, where it was first noted that there was a statistically significant residual at energies between 1--3~GeV in solar observations.
+The odd 1--3~GeV spectral feature echoes the findings of Ref.~\cite{Tang:2018wqp}, where it was first noted that there was a statistically significant residual at energies between 1 and 3~GeV in solar observations.
 Discussions with members of the {\it Fermi}-LAT collaboration (for more details see discussions in Ref.~\cite{Tang:2018wqp, Linden:2020lvz}) determined that this residual was already known in Monte Carlo data, but was not expected to be observable in astrophysical data.
 The error stemmed from charged cosmic-ray leakage through ribbons in the anti-coincidence shield.
-Because these ribbons are oriented along the $\phi=0$ instrumental coordinate of the {\it Fermi}-LAT, this leakage is particularly bright near the Sun, due to the fact that the solar panels are also aligned with $\phi=0$\footnote{https://fermi.gsfc.nasa.gov/science/mtgs/symposia/2018/program/89/}.
-The p305 {\it Fermi}-LAT dataset, released in late 2018, was designed in part to eliminate this systematic error.
+Because these ribbons are oriented along the $\phi=0$ instrumental coordinate of the {\it Fermi}-LAT, this leakage is particularly bright near the Sun, due to the fact that the solar panels are also aligned with $\phi=0$.
+The p305 {\it Fermi}-LAT dataset, released in late 2018, was designed in part to eliminate this systematic error\footnote{https://fermi.gsfc.nasa.gov/science/mtgs/symposia/2018/program/89/}.